USA Gymnastics Emails Show How Organization Aided Larry Nassar’s Pretexts For Absences

 — Jane Coaston (@cjane87) May 16, 2018

-What’s more, thanks to USA Gymnastics’ willingness to foist Nassar’s deceptions on the unsuspecting public, he was able to maintain his impeccable reputation for 14 months after he was first investigated by the FBI for his misconduct.
+What’s more, thanks to USA Gymnastics’ seeming willingness to foist Nassar’s deceptions on the unsuspecting public, he was able to maintain his impeccable reputation for 14 months after he was first investigated by the FBI for his misconduct.

-Worst of all, Nassar was not added to the organization’s list of people banned from the sport.
+In addition, Nassar was not added to the organization’s list of people banned from the sport.

-The USA Gymnastics committee said that they first received complaints about Nassar in June 2015, but at least fourteen more girls came forward after that first alleged complaint was filed in June 2015.
+The USA Gymnastics committee said that they first received complaints about Nassar in June 2015, but at least 14 more girls came forward after that first alleged complaint was filed in June 2015.

 Experts who contributed to the IndyStar story suggested that, had USA Gymnastics been more proactive in addressing the concerns surrounding Nassar — instead of covering it up with false stories about his illness and his private practice — they could have prevented a lot more girls from being abused.